 Of course, you’re not going to pull a Happy Gilmore and run up to the tee, but in a small way, by covering ground with your stride, you’re going to increase how much force you can create.

-If there was one “golden” exit velocity tip, this would be it.
+If there was one “golden” tip to increase exit velocity, this would be it.

 Look up a slow-motion video of your favorite big league hitter where the camera angle is from the opposite batter’s box.